loganthompson/cordova-cardflight/README.md

     cardflight.setApiTokens(successCallback, errorCallback, {
       apiKey: YOUR_CARDFLIGHT_API_KEY,
       accountToken: YOUR_CARDFLIGHT_ACCOUNT_TOKEN,
-      readerType: TYPE_NUM
     });
   }
 });
 ````

 This will run the SDK's `setApiTokens` method using given credentials.
-It also run's the reader's `init` method, or `initWithReader` if you choose to pass in the optional readerType argument.
-If you know the reader you'll be using, passing this (number) value will speed up the process during initialization, but you can safely leave it out.

 After success, the plugin returns the bool value 'emvReady' to your successCallback.
 The CardFlight SDK is now initialized and ready to continue.